theochem/chemtools/doc/sci_doc_globaltool.rst

 The third- and higher-order derivatives of the grand potential with respect to the chemical potential define the global hyper-softnesses.
-The first global hyper-softness, :math:`S^{(2)}`, appears in a few applications, but none of these higher-order reactivity indicators have not been explored much in literature.
+The first global hyper-softness, :math:`S^{(2)}`, appears in a few applications, but none of these higher-order reactivity indicators have been explored much in literature.

 ChemTools will evaluate global hyper-softnesses to all orders if those derivatives exist in the energy model you have selected.